St John's Trust, Chichester

 Overview

 St John's Trust, Chichester was established following the 1973 redundancy declaration of St John the Evangelist Church (built 1812, now a Grade I Listed building).
-Two charities were created in 1978 to manage remaining assets, which merged in 2009 into the single entity known today.
+Two charities were created in 1978 to manage remaining assets, which merged in 2009 into a single entity.
 In 2023, the Trust restructured as a Charitable Incorporated Organisation (Charity Number 1203056, replacing original registration 298111).
 The Trust's mission is to further the religious and other charitable work of the Church of England within specific ecclesiastical parishes in the City of Chichester and the Cathedral Close.
-With 2023 expenditure of £204,253 against income of £35,520, the Trust operates by drawing on accumulated assets to support local charitable work.
-The Trust currently manages the forecourt restoration of the historic St John's Chapel while maintaining its grant-making activities.

 Funding Priorities